[0] Project Overview #

 - Project Planning [3]

-- I can brainstorm ideas by gathering inspiration from existing personal websites
+- I can brainstorm ideas by gathering inspiration from existing personal websites for the mood board

 - I can update the design specifications over time with a justification as to why changes were made